giflw/datacrow/readme/readme.txt

 * Platform independent and completely portable (run from an USB stick).
 * Loan administration.
 Keep track of your loans.
 * Optional internal web server and web GUI.
-* Create your own modules and/or modify existing modules.
+* Create your own collection modules and/or modify existing collection modules.
 * Advanced user configuration (access rights + module and field access).
 * Rename your files based on the information of Data Crow.
 * Highly customizable; add your own fields, alter existing modules or create a new